 Shield 2017 as a gaming console

 I used to be a player, a PC player.
-I even worked for a fews years in the video industry.
+I even worked for a fews years in the video game industry.

-In order to right this article, I did try a few Android / Shield games, and I have to say that they are quite fine.
+In order to write this article, I did try a few Android / Shield games, and I have to say that they are quite fine.
 They are a tons of them, and a lot are free (if you can endure the ads).
 This is definitely not a console I will play regularly or alone but if you have a few friends at home you'll probably find a game or two to play.